AaronLin20010601/pygame_shooter/README.md

 # pygame_shooter
-A scroll map shooter game made wtih pygame
+A scroll map shooter game made with pygame
 -----------------------------------------------
 Use keyboard W(jump) A D(wald) SPACE(shoot) to control the player